16 Incredible Things to Do in Melbourne: The 2026 Edition

 Flinders Street Station is one of the most famous landmarks in Melbourne!

 But Flinders Street is more than just a pretty facade.
 It’s Australia’s oldest train station, and at one point, it was the busiest in the world (yes, really).
 These days, it’s still the beating heart of Melbourne’s public transport system — if you’re catching a train anywhere, chances are you’ll pass through here.
 And if you’re meeting someone?
 You’re doing it “under the clocks.”
 That row of clocks above the entrance has been Melbourne’s unofficial meeting spot for generations: first dates, friends catching up, even protests.
-If those clocks could talk, ohhh the stories they’d tell.

 Basically, Flinders Street Station is more than just a way to get from A to B; it’s Melbourne.
 Whether you’re catching a train, snapping a photo, or just soaking up the history, this place is a must-see.
 Just try not to get lost in the rush-hour madness!